A whole-body perspective on why your symptoms are communication, not failure.

 Long-term adaptation.

-Listening doesn’t mean doing nothing.
+But listening doesn’t mean doing nothing.

 When people hear the phrase “root-cause healing,” they often imagine more tests or more things to fix.